akarnokd/ThePlanetCrafterMods/README.md

 If there are no renamed containers or all renamed containers are full, the machines will deposit the resource into their own container, as would they without this mod.

+If the mod **Ore Extractor Tweaks** by *Lathrey* is present, its ore generator functionality is integrated with this mod.
+Specifically, if `configOnlyExtractDetectedOre` is true *and* a machine mines a common ore *and* there is no target inventory for it, the ore is not deposited anywhere.

 Note also that machines are slow to mine resources.